 \section{Method of Numerical Modeling for Iterated Ito Stochastic Integrals Based on Genegalized Multiple Fourier Series.
 Direct Approach}

-An efficient numerical modeling method for the iterated Ito stochastic integrals based on generalized multiple Fourier series was considered in \cite{2006}; also see \cite{2011-2}-\cite{arxiv-6}.
+An efficient numerical modeling method for the iterated Ito stochastic integrals (\ref{ito}) based on generalized multiple Fourier series was proposed in \cite{2006} (2006); also see \cite{2011-2}-\cite{new-art-1xxys}.
 This method rests on an important result presented below.